-On December 5, 2013, former South African President and social justice seeker, Nelson Mandela passed passed away at age 95.
-As a result of his political activism, Nelson Mandela endured several arrests and eventually served 27 years in prison for treason and governmental sabatoge because of his opposition to apartheid.
+On December 5, 2013, former South African President and social justice seeker, Nelson Mandela passed away at age 95.
+As a result of his political activism, Nelson Mandela endured several arrests and eventually served 27 years in prison for treason and governmental sabotage because of his opposition to apartheid.

 According to BBC News,

 Mr Zuma said Mr Mandela – who is known affectionately by his clan name, Madiba – had died shortly before 21:00 local time (19:00 GMT).
 He said he would receive a full state funeral, and flags would be flown at half-mast.